 Last year I was introduced to glycolic peels and I became hooked!
 Now, it should be known you can get peel pads that have glycolic acid in them to use at home but if you want the real deal that will have you glowing for several days, I highly recommend you visit a Peel Bar by BeautyRx.
 You can only get a certain percentage of glycolic acid at a store, so the Peel Bars allow for you to get the maximum 30% glycolic applied by a professional.
 The acid, left on for just two minutes, leaves your skin glowing and much smoother and it even helps with any breakouts or blemishes you may be experiencing.

 Your pores are unclogged and makeup + skincare products go on more easily following.
 The best part?
 There’s no downtime, redness or irritation.
-You can get one once a month and I like to do one before any big event.
+You can get one once a month for months in advance and I like to do one before any big event.
+Skin tone will be more even and dead skin cells will be removed so your skin will be super smooth and glowing – it’s a great quick fix!

 Whiten your teeth.